Admission. Policies and Procedures

 Each semester, as space within the College and openings within courses permit, Bowdoin admits a few special or visiting students who are not seeking a degree from Bowdoin.
 In general, this program is intended to serve the special educational needs of residents in the Brunswick area who have not yet completed a bachelor’s degree, as well as students who are pursuing a degree elsewhere and who, for truly exceptional reasons, wish to take a course at Bowdoin.
 Teachers wishing to upgrade their skills or Bowdoin graduates who need particular courses to qualify for graduate programs are also considered for this program.
 Special students are billed at a per course rate for up to two courses per term.
 No more than two credits may be taken each semester.
 No financial aid is available for special students.
 Interested applicants should submit the completed special student form and enclose the $65 application fee at least one month prior to the beginning of the semester.
 A personal interview is required.
 Inquiries should be addressed to the Special Student Coordinator in the Admissions Office.

 Application materials for admission include the completed Common Application and Bowdoin Supplement.
 New applicants should submit these materials in accord with the following deadlines:

 Early Decision I

 November 15: Common Application or Coalition Application or Questbridge Application and Bowdoin supplement

 Early Decision II

-- Must submit materials according to the deadlines above: Common Application, Bowdoin Supplement and supplementary essay, International Supplement, TOEFL Report
+Must submit materials according to the deadlines above: Common Application, Coalition Application, Bowdoin supplement, International Supplement, TOEFL Report

 All correspondence concerning first-year and transfer admission to the College should be addressed to the Office of Admissions, Bowdoin College, 5000 College Station, Brunswick, ME 04011; Tel.
 207–725–3100, Fax: 207–725-3101